 Main buses travelling around Riccione:

-Bus no. 11: from Rimini to the spa area of Riccione Terme (travelling through Viale D'annunzio to viale Torino and return)
+no. 11: from Rimini to the spa area of Riccione Terme, travelling along the coast

-Bus no. 43: from downtown to the northern area of Riccione San Lorenzo (sports facilities and cemetery) and return.
+no. 43: from downtown to the area of San Lorenzo, crossing the area of the sports facilities

-Bus no. 124: one bus route from Riccione Paese (via Ceccarini uptown) to Rimini (hospital and railway station) another bus route from Riccione Paese to the town of Morciano di Romagna.
+no. 124: one bus route from Riccione Paese that leads both to Rimini (hospital and railway station) and to the town of Morciano di Romagna.

 Start Romagna Website

-At the railway station the taxi rank: information about fares on the following website - Radio Taxi Riccione - or by phone at tel. no. + 39 0541 600559
+At the railway station there is the taxi rank: information and service calling by phone at + 39 0541-600559

 Discover the town on board of the little blue and white train or by bicycle

-Those who like travelling by bicycles can turn to the many rental firms providing bicycles and tandem bikes.
+Those who like riding by bicycle can turn to the many rental firms providing bicycles and tandem bikes.
 Further information at the dedicated page

 Parking in town: it's not easy, especially during the summer, to park where we would like to, but some useful advice concerning parking facilities and lots could help.
 For further information visit the dedicated page